Einstein field equations: Vacuum field equations

 The solutions to the vacuum field equations are called vacuum solutions.
 Flat Minkowski space is the simplest example of a vacuum solution.
 Nontrivial examples include the Schwarzschild solution and the Kerr solution.

-Manifolds with a vanishing Ricci tensor, R_{μν} = 0, are referred to as Ricci-flat manifolds and manifolds with a Ricci tensor proportional to the metric as Einstein manifolds.
+Manifolds with a vanishing Ricci tensor, $R_{\mu\nu}=0$, are referred to as Ricci-flat manifolds and manifolds with a Ricci tensor proportional to the metric as Einstein manifolds.